Montreal-based illustrator Sandra Dumais finds inspiration in the everyday moments of life; those things that could almost go unnoticed.

 When you’re stuck creatively, where do you go (physically or mentally) for inspiration?

 When I feel stuck it's usually because I need to walk away from my work for a bit.
 I always head outside in this case.
 Usually doing something mundane, taking a walk, running an errand, going to grab a coffee will shake my head up a bit and make way for new ideas.
 Or, on the contrary, talking to a creative buddy or a my husband about where I'm stuck can enlighten me.
-I've recently moved into a shared studio space which has been a life saver for this reason.

 When you’re creating a piece, describe the scenario in which you envision your work living.